-The Anthospermum-Nenax clade showed variation of the flowering season such as winter, autumn, summer and, the most dominant, spring among Anthospermum species, while summer was also recovered for all Galopina species (Fig. 3.15B).
+The Anthospermum-Nenax clade showed variation of the flowering season such as winter, autumn, summer and, the most dominant, spring among Anthospermum species, while summer is the flowering season for all Galopina species (Fig. 3.15B).

 FIGURE 3.10.
 Shortened version of the Maximum Clade Credibility (MCC) tree based on the combined (plastid and nuclear) gene regions, showing relationships within the subtribe Anthosperminae.
-Bootstrap support (BP) greater than 50% indicated above the branches.
+Bootstrap support (BP) values equal to and greater than 50% indicated above the branches.